IAEA-NDS/endf-parserpy/README.md

 - Merge data from various ENDF-6 files into a single one
 - Compare ENDF-6 files with meaningful reporting on differences
 - Construct ENDF-6 files from scratch

-- Many of these actions can be performed via the command line
+Many of these actions can be performed via the command line.
 The support for the [ENDF-6 format]((https://doi.org/10.2172/1425114))
-is comprehensive.
+is comprehensive and some special NJOY2016 output formats are also supported.
 The package has been tested on the various sublibraries of the major nuclear data libraries, such as [ENDF/B](https://www.nndc.bnl.gov/endf/),